azarboon/cheat-sheet-aws/README.md

 You can change the instance’s tenancy from dedicated to host and vice versa.
 Also, you can change it from shared tenancy to dedicated host and vice versa.

 Status check types:
 * System status check: requires AWS to fix it (due to hardware failure etc).
 Alternatively, you can automatically recover the instance: simplified automatic recovery based on instance configuration or by creating an CloudWatch alarm action.
-You cannot use CloudWatch events to directly trigger the recovery of the instance.
 A recovered instance is identical to the original instance; **everything** remains the same except that instance store and in-memory data get lost.
 Terminated or stopped instances cannot be recovered.
 The recover action is supported only on instances that use EBS volumes only (not instance store volumes)

 * Instance status check: requires customer to fix it.
 Cloudwatch recovery option works only for system status check failures, not for instance status check failures.